sebastianduchene/tree_based_recombination/README.md

 data_clustered <- cbind(range_200, k_clust$clustering)
 ```

+The optimal number of clusters (trees in the alignment) is 5.
+This is one more than tthe simulated.

 Visualise the MDS of the tree distances.
 The points are the trees for every window slide.
 The colours are their corresponding clusters.